vivo-community/VIVOPhotoDataGenerator/README.md

 java -jar VIVOPhotoLinksGenerator.jar /mj495/document/photos/input/ /mj495/document/photos/output/ http://vivo.cornell.edu/individual/
 ```

-Input Folder contains the person photos in jpg format.
+Input Folder should contain the person photos in jpg format.
 Output Folder should contain the 1) .nt triple files and 2) the file directories that need to be copied in VIVO.
 Do not copy the whole file folder to file_storage_root/a~n/  but only the subdirectories.